Working with assessment templates in Compliance Manager

 If your counter shows 5/2, this indicates that your organization exceeds its limits and needs to purchase 3 of the premium templates in use.

-The assessment templates page in Compliance Manager displays a list of templates and key details.
+The assessment templates page in Compliance Manager displays a list of templates and key details about them.
 The list includes templates provided by Compliance Manager as well as any templates your organization has modified or created.
 You can apply filters to find a template based on certification, product scope, country, industry, who created it, and whether the template is enabled for assessment creation.

 Select a template from its row to bring up its details page.
 This page contains a description of the template and further information about certification, scope, and controls details.
 From this page you can select the appropriate buttons to create an assessment, export the template data to Excel, or modify the template.